iridescent0null/iride-umamusume/README.md

 __How to start__
 0: the authentication information to connect to the MongoDB was intentionally omitted from the github repository, then you have to deploy it in the right place.
-1: unfortunatelly it seem like that next.js cannot track dynamic domain and can't dispense with it in the front end.
-Therefore you have to fix the webinfo.ts file:
+1: put secret/webRoot.tsx and write the following information into it:
 const _info = {
     schem: "http",
-    pureDomain: "ec2-xx-xxx-xx-xx.ap-northeast-1.compute.amazonaws.com", // here!
+    pureDomain: "ec2-xx-xxx-xx-xx.ap-northeast-1.compute.amazonaws.com",
     port: 8080
 }
 2: in the irid-umamusume directory, run a command like:
 npm run dev

+(Of course the web information is not a secret, but the secret folder contains all files which should not be controlled by git.)

 __Diagnostic__
 0: confirm the machine and service actually started